 The other option is to gift home in its entirety, either before or upon death.
 In this case, you would use your estate tax exemption limit to avoid gift taxes.
 Since this is a lifetime limit that applies to anything beyond the $15,000 per year exclusion, it reduces the amount of exemption remaining for your estate and other assets.

 Beyond current tax savings, you might also consider future taxes your children will owe when they go to sell your home.
 Calculations will vary based on whether you gifted gradually or all at once.
-For gradual gifting, capital gains is calculated based on the sale price and what you originally paid for the home.
-For gifting all at once, it’s the sale price minus the value at the time you transferred the asset (or became deceased).
+For gradual gifting, capital gains taxes are calculated based on the sale price and what you originally paid for the home.
+For gifting all at once, it’s the sale price minus the fair market value at the time you transferred the asset (or became deceased).
 These two figures can be dramatically different.

 Deciding How to Gift a Home to Children